-That’s the condensed version, but we’re going to go into more detail in order to give you a full understanding of the differences between exempt and non-exempt employees.
+That’s the condensed version, but we will go into more detail to give you a complete understanding of the differences between exempt and non-exempt employees.

 An explanation of exempt vs. non-exempt employees

-There are a few distinctions between exempt and non-exempt employees, but the biggest difference is overtime pay.
+There are a few distinctions between exempt and non-exempt employees, but the most significant difference is overtime pay.
 Exempt employees are not entitled to overtime pay by the Fair Labor Standards Act.
 They’re paid a salary and expected to complete their weekly tasks like other employees, whether it takes 30 hours or 60.
-In order to be classified as an exempt employee they must be paid a minimum of $455 per week, or $23,660 a year, instead of an hourly basis.
+To be classified as an exempt employee, they must be paid a minimum of $684 per week, or $35,568 a year, instead of hourly.

 Exempt employee status applies most commonly to professional and executive employees, such as: